juraj80/my100daysofcode/days/31-33-logging/readme.md

 ```

-There is a super tricky balance between too much logging code getting into your application and making it hard to read being to verbose and
+There is a super tricky balance between too much logging code getting into your application and making it hard to read being too verbose and
 capturing what you need.
 It's a little bit hard to find the right balance.

 Let's deal with program.py and the error cases first.